-- 2.7.6 Leave of absence with pay shall be granted to an employee who is called or required to serve as a juror.
-The employee must return to work on any day that they are excused from service.
-The employee shall be paid the difference between his/her full salary and any payment received for such duty, except travel pay. - 2.7.7 Leave of absence with pay shall be granted to an employee while going to and from court and answering a subpoena as a witness.
-The employee shall be paid the difference between his/her full salary and any payment received for such duty except travel pay. - 2.7.8 Military leave shall be granted in accordance with provisions of law.
-Employees entitled to military leave shall give the Executive Director an opportunity, within the limits of military regulations, to determine when such leave shall be taken. - 2.7.9 When an employee participates in a funeral ceremony he/she may use Paid Time Off (PTO) to perform such duty.
-Time not worked because of such absence shall not affect general leave accrued.
+- Voting Leave shall be granted to employees who do not have sufficient time outside of working hours to vote in a statewide election. - b.
+Leave of absence with pay shall be granted to an employee who is called or required to serve as a juror.
+The employee must return to work on any day that they are excused from service during regular working hours or released from jury duty earlier than expected.
+The employee shall be paid the difference between his/her full salary and any payment received for such duty, except travel pay. - c. -Leave of absence with pay shall be granted to an employee while going to and from court and answering a subpoena as a witness.
+The employee shall be paid the difference between his/her full salary and any payment received for such duty except travel pay. - d. -Military leave shall be granted in accordance with provisions of law.
+Employees entitled to military leave shall give the Executive Director an opportunity, within the limits of military regulations, to determine when such leave shall be taken.